reddevill007/System-Design-Simplified/README.md

 This means:

-1. **No Dirty Reads**: Your transaction won't see uncommitted changes made by other transactions.
+1. **No Dirty Reads**: Your transaction won’t see uncommitted changes made by other transactions.
 2. Data can change **while you're reading it**, as long as those changes are committed by other transactions.

 ---

 ### **Real-Life Analogy: Supermarket Price Tags**

-Imagine you're shopping at a supermarket:
+Imagine you’re shopping at a supermarket:

-1. When you look at the price of an apple, it's only the **official price tag** (committed price).
+1. When you look at the price of an apple, it’s only the **official price tag** (committed price).
-2. The store staff might be updating the prices on their tablet (uncommitted changes), but you don't see those updates until they're finalized and the new price tag is put up.
+2. The store staff might be updating the prices on their tablet (uncommitted changes), but you don’t see those updates until they’re finalized and the new price tag is put up.
 3. However, if you check the price again after a few minutes, it might have changed because the staff **committed the new price**.

 ---

 ### **How Read Committed Works**

-Let's break it into steps using a database:
+Let’s break it into steps using a database:

 ### Example Scenario:

-- You're managing a **bank database** with two customers: Alice and Bob.
+- You’re managing a **bank database** with two customers: Alice and Bob.
 - Alice has $500, and Bob has $300.

 ### Transactions:

-- **Transaction A**: Deduct $100 from Alice's account and commit.
+- **Transaction A**: Deduct $100 from Alice’s account and commit.
-- **Transaction B**: Read Alice's balance.
+- **Transaction B**: Read Alice’s balance.

 ---

 ### **Step-by-Step Example:**

 1. **Transaction A (In Progress)**:
-   - Deduct $100 from Alice's account.
+   - Deduct $100 from Alice’s account.
-   - Alice's balance becomes `$400`, but **this change isn't committed yet**.
+   - Alice’s balance becomes `$400`, but **this change isn’t committed yet**.
-2. **Transaction B (Read Alice's Balance)**:
+2. **Transaction B (Read Alice’s Balance)**:
-   - Since **Read Committed** doesn't allow dirty reads, Transaction B can't see Alice's `$400` yet.
+   - Since **Read Committed** doesn’t allow dirty reads, Transaction B can’t see Alice’s `$400` yet.
-   - Transaction B reads Alice's committed balance: `$500`.
+   - Transaction B reads Alice’s committed balance: `$500`.
 3. **Transaction A (Commit)**:
-   - Changes are finalized, and Alice's balance is now `$400`.
+   - Changes are finalized, and Alice’s balance is now `$400`.
 4. **Transaction B (Read Again)**:
-   - If Transaction B reads Alice's balance now, it will see `$400`.
+   - If Transaction B reads Alice’s balance now, it will see `$400`.

 ---